-VxFS

-Veritas Journal Filesystem.
+VxFS Veritas Journal Filesystem.

-VxVM (Veritas Volume Manager)

-A Veritas Volume Manager is a system for managing disk space on Solaris platforms.
+VxVM (Veritas Volume Manager) A Veritas Volume Manager is a system for managing disk space on Solaris platforms.
 A VxVM system consists of an arbitrary group of one or more physical volumes organized into logical disk groups.

-Wake ONLAN

-Remote power-up support for systems running in power-save mode from some other system on the same LAN.
+Wake ONLAN Remote power-up support for systems running in power-save mode from some other system on the same LAN.

-Web reporting

-The Data Protector functionality that allows you to view reports on backup status and Data Protector configuration using the Web interface.

-wildcard character

-A keyboard character that can be used to represent one or many characters.
+Web reporting The Data Protector functionality that allows you to view reports on backup, object copy, and object consolidation status and wildcard character A keyboard character that can be used to represent one or many characters.
 The asterisk (), for example, typically represents one or more characters, and the question mark (?) typically represents a single character.
 Wildcard characters are often used in operating systems as a means of specifying more than one file by name.